 All of them are fixable.
 If you love your book, take a deep breath and dive in.

 Being a writer is a continual learning curve throughout your life.
-On my own novel Poison Bay, my beta readers identified several things I needed to work on, and some of them were major.
+My own beta readers have identified several things I needed to work on in my manuscripts, and some of them were major.
 I took a moment to recoup and eat comfort food, and then got on with the renovations.
 You can do it too.

 Phase 6: Completion

-This is a wobbly phase, and its shape will vary depending on your publishing path.
+The shape of this phase will vary depending on your publishing path.

-- You may seek a further beta read after you have done all your rewriting, to check how well your solutions have worked.
-Another re-edit would follow that further beta read, hopefully smaller than the previous edits!
+- You may seek further feedback after you have done all your rewriting, to check how well your solutions have worked.
+Another self-edit would follow that further feedback, hopefully smaller than the previous self-edits!

 - If you are self-publishing, you will probably seek a professional edit and proofread, before publishing.
-(Yes, these are different stages to a beta read.)
+(Yes, these are different stages to the feedback you get from beta readers.)
 Sometimes the professional editor will suggest something else you will want to change, and so a little more self-editing or rewriting will follow.

 - If you are submitting to a publisher, they may ask for still more changes.
-Feel free to sulk for a day, eat your comfort food of choice and then… soldier on!
+Feel free to feel sad for a day, eat your comfort food of choice and then… soldier on!

 AN IMPORTANT NOTE: If your book is needing a lot of re-editing and rewriting as you receive feedback, you might start to feel like you are a hopeless writer and should give up.
 That’s normal.
 We all feel like that.
 But it isn’t true.
+It’s often like a wrestling match for even the best writers.
 As your book is being refined you are learning new skills, and developing into a better writer.
 Better and better and better.
 Persevere!

 Where are you up to in the process of writing your book?
 Have you finished the first draft, or are you somewhere else along the journey?
 I love to hear your news.
 Scroll down and leave a comment!